Frequently Asked Questions

 Yes.
 All stipend payments and housing allowances are considered taxable and should be reported annually.
 Stipend payments are not considered wages and should not be reported as such.
 Participants that will have no tax withheld by ORAU from their payments should consider filing Form 1040-ES on a quarterly basis and pay estimated Federal income taxes to avoid being out of compliance with Federal regulations about the timeliness of tax payments.
 ORAU does not withhold taxes or report stipend payments to the Internal Revenue Service.
 This statement is provided for information purposes only.
 It is not intended as legal or tax advice, or a definitive interpretation of the law.
 Participants are advised to consult a tax professional.

-Do I have to be a U.S. citizen to participate in ARS Postdoctoral Research Program?
+Do I have to be a U.S. citizen to participate in ARS Research Participation Program?

 Non-citizens with appropriate immigration statuses are eligible for most ARS appointments; a few ARS research projects may require U.S. citizenship for security reasons.
 For more information on eligible immigration statuses, please see Guidelines for Non-U.S. Citizens.